Skip to contents

 What v0.1.x Delivers Today

-• sealed snapshots and deterministic replay across machines and R sessions;
+• sealed snapshots, hash verification, and deterministic replay across machines and R sessions;

 The path from a validated experiment-store entry to a running edge device is shorter than it looks.
 The research work done in v0.1.x is not throwaway scaffolding – it is the foundation the production system builds on.